 - Educate regarding Registered Apprenticeship benefits: Registering an apprenticeship program provides several benefits, such as a national credential for apprentices and potential state tax credits for businesses.
 The WSA Business Engagement Team will educate employers regarding these additional benefits. - Promote work-based learning to meet employer skilled worker's needs: The WSA Business Engagement Team will promote the use of work-based learning services to employers, including use of On-The-Job Training (OJT) and Registered Apprenticeships.
-WSA will also encourage use of OJT to support non-registered apprenticeship programs. - City is requesting acknowledgement of RTW and the Apprenticeship Building America DOL grant
+WSA will also encourage use of OJT to support non-registered apprenticeship programs. - Apprenticeship Building America: DOL \$3M grant supporting the work of apprenticeship accelerator that is a partnership between Alamo Colleges, SA WORX and the City of San Antonio.